6 Accounting Tips for Your Business

 You may more successfully plan for regular inventory flow in the future year if you have a better understanding of your purchases, stock levels, and sales.
 The ideal inventory scenario is one that involves frequent turnover so that your cost of goods sold (COGS) and, as a result, margins appropriately reflect any cost increases or decreases as they occur.

-Instant asset write-offs can be utilised for a variety of things, including:
+Instant asset write-offs have several applications and can be used for a variety of purposes, including the following:

 - as long as the cost of each asset is less than the applicable criterion, you can have several assets.